-Scottish Widows has published a climate plan that sets out a long-term strategy with actions to drive the investment portfolio towards net zero by 2050, formulated in a manner that prioritises customer goals within decision-making.
+Scottish Widows has launched its climate plan that sets out a long-term strategy with actions to drive the investment portfolio towards net zero by 2050, as well as targeting by 2025, the investment of between £20 billion and £25 billion in climate-aware investment strategies.
+A total of £12 billion was invested in 2022.
+The climate plan is formulated in a manner that prioritises customer goals within decision-making.

-Lloyds Banking Group is supportive of the TCFD (Task Force on Climate Related Financial Disclosures) framework and related regulatory expectations, and aligned to best practice outlined by the Climate Risk Financial Forum (CFRF) has published a TCFD aligned report at the parent entity level (Scottish Widows Group).
+The Company is supportive of the Task Force on Climate-Related Financial Disclosures ("TCFD") framework and related regulatory expectations, and aligned to best practice outlined by the Climate Financial Risk Forum ("CFRF") has published a TCFD aligned report at the parent entity level, Scottish Widows Group Limited (SWG).

-The full Scottish Widows TCFD report is available on the Scottish Widows website.
+The full SWG TCFD report is available on the Scottish Widows website at www.scottishwidows.co.uk/climatereport.